open-oni/open-oni/CODE_OF_CONDUCT.md

   extended to new Open ONI fora, or otherwise maintained.
 - A request for a public or private apology.
-The team may, if it chooses, attach "strings" to this request: for example, the team may ask a violator to apologize in order to retain his or her membership on a Slack channel.
+The team may, if it chooses, attach "strings" to this request: for example, the team may ask a violator to apologize in order to retain their membership on a Slack channel.

 Once we've determined our final action, we'll contact the original reporter to let them know what action (if any) we'll be taking.
 We'll take into account